gregsdennis/zeil-cc-check/README.md

 It can be built and run in your favorite .Net IDE, such as Visual Studio, Visual Studio Code (with C# extensions), or Jetbrains Rider.

-If you prefer to use the command like, use
+If you prefer to use the command line, use

 ```
 dotnet run